Herman Keiser

-Herman W. Keiser (October 7, 1914 – December 24, 2003) was an American professional golfer on the PGA Tour, best known for winning the Masters Tournament in 1946, his only major title.
+Herman Walter Keiser (October 7, 1914 – December 24, 2003) was an American professional golfer on the PGA Tour, best known for winning the Masters Tournament in 1946, his only major title.

+Career

 Keiser was born and raised in Springfield, Missouri.
 Like most professional golfers of his generation, he earned a living primarily as a club professional.
 His first job was as the assistant golf professional at Portage Country Club in Akron, Ohio.
-He eventually became head professional at Firestone Country Club in Akron, Ohio.
+He eventually became head professional at Firestone Country Club in Akron.
 Keiser's serious demeanor earned him the nickname, The Missouri Mortician, among his fellow golfers.